Awbugl/ProjectGenesis/README.md

 <details>
   <summary>Details</summary>

+- v2.2.8
+    + Changed the time and output of some recipes (No change in total output)

 - v2.2.7
     + Fix the problem that the belt out from Mega Buildings cannot reach the speed limit